 - 2 tablespoons (23 g) turbinado sugar, optional

 - Preheat oven to 350 degrees Fahrenheit and butter or grease mini muffin pan.
 Set aside.

 - In a large bowl, whisk together flour, baking powder, and salt.
 Set aside.

 - Fill mini muffin tins halfway with batter.
 Optionally, sprinkle tops of muffins with turbinado sugar.
-Bake for 12-14 minutes, or until a toothpick inserted in the middle comes out clean (or with crumbs, not batter).
+Bake for about 11 to 13 minutes, or until the top of your muffins pop back when pressed down gently (or a toothpick inserted in the middle comes out with crumbs, not wet batter).